hirolau/SQL-real-world-problems/README.md

 The table `missed_payments` shows missed payments by customers each month.
 A variable called `defaulted` indicates if customer has defaulted or not (defaulted==1==True, non-defaulted==0==False).

 Due to new internal rules this variable needs to be adjusted.
-If a customer defaults (again) within 3 months of getting cured these perdiods should also be considered defaulted.
+If a customer defaults (again) within 3 months of getting cured these periods should also be considered defaulted.
 If there are 4 months or more between defaults these 4 periods should remain non-defaulted.
 The periods at the beginning and end of the time series should not be affected by this rule, since we do not know if customers will default in the future.

 Customer with customer_id=3 is a good starting point to look at.